hkwu/ghastly/docs/guide.md

 const client = new Client();
 ```

-The Ghastly client is an extension of the Discord.js client, so any methods, properties and events are inherited by the Ghastly client, if you require them.
+The Ghastly client is an extension of the Discord.js client, so any methods, properties and events are inherited by the Ghastly client if you require them.

 #### Setting a Prefix
 The client processes messages using a component called the dispatcher.
 In order to take advantage of the dispatcher, you need to configure it when you create the client.
 The dispatcher filters messages based on a prefix.
 The prefix can be any string (spaces are valid), with specific exceptions as outlined below.